-What Is PCP?
+What is PCP?

 Phencyclidine (PCP) is a sedative narcotic, also classified as a hallucinogenic narcotic.
 Developed for use as a surgical anesthetic, it was taken off the market in 1965 for its horrifying side effects.
 Street use of the drug became popular for a short time in the late 1970s, but few users of PCP exist since the middle of the 1980s, due to the same unpredictable side effects.
 Created shortly after World War II, PCP was used for a few years and removed from use, due to its hallucinogenic and delusional side effects.
 It mimics schizophrenic episodes for those who use it, even medicinally, as prescribed.
 It was reintroduced in the late 1950s and production ceased permanently in 1965, because it had many other serious side effects.

 The immediate effects of PCP use are similar to drinking for the observer.
 The user will appear to be intoxicated, or slightly high (like pot).
 They will exhibit symptoms that include red or puffy eyes, slurred speech, uncoordinated body movements and unbalanced gait.
 They may have some mild agitation and/or irritation.
 These are the symptoms that will most often be seen in users under the influence of small quantities of PCP.
 Users will experience a sense of detachment and separation that may become more pronounced and lead to possible suicide ideation and attempts.